Land Reuse

 • Oversized Lots will be sold for $200, unless the value of the lot, as determined by the DLBA, exceeds $2,500.

-• Oversized Lot must be Street Adjacent to the applicant’s occupied property
+• Oversized Lots must be street adjacent to the applicant’s occupied property.

-• May not contain an accessory structure (garages, sheds, gazebos, or carports)
+• May not contain an accessory structure, including garages, sheds, gazebos, or carports.

 • Purchasers must have a Principal Residence Exemption (PRE).
 As an alternative to having evidence of a PRE, property owners may demonstrate owner occupancy by submitting all of the following: